tobinieil04/ML_Project/README.md

 Datasættet Kommer fra Kaggle.com og indeholder scanningsbilleder af raske hjerner og hjerner der har en form for svulst.

+## Instructions:

+To make a prediction, you must follow these instructions for the program to work properly.
+- Click the "Vælg fil"
+- Choose an image you want to make a prediction on.
+- **NOTE** The chosen image has to be a scanning in black and white, any other image confuse the model.
+- When ready click the upload button and wait a few seconds.
+- If all above steps were done correctly, you should now see the image you chose and percentage of how sure the program is.

 <br>

 ## Checklist: